CloudAssessments/learn-with-anthony-james/learn-docker-with-anthony-james.md

 * History of containers // Quick run down of the history of containers (I'm worried this is to boring, thoughts?)
 * Micro services, containers, and vm's o' my! // Describe what problems containers solve and how the solve them.
 * Connecting to docker hub
 * Running docker images // We will pull a docker image with our demo app from a public repo and run it.
-Goal is to get into "doing stuff" first and then back into building it from scratch
+Goal is to get into "doing stuff" first and then back into building it from scratch - Basic of docker run command, detached mode etc
 * Understanding Docker caching // We'll make a change to our docker file and look at docker "layering"
 * Artechecture accomplishment overview // Now that you are running your first application lets talk about how it works and why
 Challenge Activity: Will present the student with a vm, the challenge will be to get docker setup and running and pull down the application from the public docker repository.